mohyaz11/OptimumSetupBook/manuscript/DeploymentTargets.md

 # Everything you wanted to know about deployment targets, roles and machine policies (but were afraid to ask)

 We have the environments and project processes.
 Now we need to configure a couple of deployment targets.
 Deployment targets are what you will deploy the code to.
-A deployment target is typically a Windows VM running a small windows service known as a tentacle.
+Originally, deployment targets were Windows VMs running the tentacle windows service.
 The Octopus Deploy server connects to that tentacle and instructs it to do work.
 But a deployment target is not just a tentacle.
 As time has gone on we have added more and more deployment targets types.
 Now there are Windows Targets, SSH Connections (for Linux machines), Azure Targets, Kubernetes Clusters, Offline Drops and Cloud Regions.
 That list keeps growing and growing.
 We are willing to bet that by the time you read this book that list will have changed.

 When you were setting up a proof of concept or a pilot project chances are you didn't much thought to the add target form.
 We know we didn't.
-We just wanted to add a machine into Octopus so we could start defining our deployment process and getting some code pushed out.
-When registering a deployment target there is the standard "what environment should this target be placed in" option, but you are also given a few other options, such as roles, machine policies, and tenants that tend to create some confusion and the opportunity for some misconfigurations.
+We wanted to get to defining our deployment process.
+All we cared about was which environment the machine is registered in.
+We didn't give much thought to roles, machine policies or tenants.
+Unfortunately, that is where we see a lot of misconfiguration.

 ![](images/deploymenttargets-emptyform.png)

 ## Naming

 Naming.
 Easy to learn.
 Hard to master.
 A good machine name will describe the machine and its purpose in a succinct manner.
-You might have your own internal naming conventions for machines, and that is great, use that if possible.
-The problem a lot of people will run into is when they are naming PaaS targets such as Kubernetes, Azure Web Apps and Service Fabric clusters.
+You might have your own internal naming conventions for VMs.
+If that is already in place, use that.
+Naming conventions tend to not apply to PaaS targets such as Kubernetes, Azure Web Apps and Service Fabric clusters.

 If each application gets its own set of resources or its own machine, a good naming guideline to follow is [EnvironmentPrefix]-[AppName]-[Component]-[Number].
 Or [EnvironmentPrefix]-[AppName][Component][Number].
-For example, the machine hosting the OctoFX Website in Dev would be named `d-octofx-web-01`.
+For example, the machine hosting the OctoFX Website in Dev would be `d-octofx-web-01`.

 ![](images/deploymenttarget-name.png)

-If you have multiple applications sharing the same resources then having a succinct name describing the type of apps it hosts is key.
+If you have a web server hosting many websites a succinct name is important.
 For internal websites on test a good name would be `t-internal-web-01`.

 ## Roles

 Roles are a little trickier and tend to trip up a lot of people.
 If you remember when we created the deployment process we had to pick a role for the step to run on.
-How it works with Octopus Deploy is it will grab all the machines for that role and run the script on that machine.
+During a deployment, Octopus Deploy will grab all machines with that role and run the deployments on those machines.

 All too often we run across scenarios where a customer has created a role called `IIS-Server` because they only had one or two servers hosting all their web applications.
 This worked fine until they decided to move a small subset of applications to a new server.
 They tried using the same role, `IIS-Server` but when they went to deploy they had all the projects being deployed to both the new and the old servers.